rust-unofficial/patterns/README.md

 ### Anti-patterns

 * TODO thread + catch_panic for exceptions
-* TODO Clone to satisfy the borrow checker
 * TODO Matching all fields of a struct (back compat)
 * TODO wildcard matches
 * TODO taking an enum rather than having multiple functions